 Key contact: Filip Maksutović • LinkedIn

-About the property: One of the best-located hotels in the city, Argo Hotel Belgrade is a winning choice for business and leisure travellers alike.
+About the property: One of the best-located hotels in the city, Argo Hotel Belgrade is a winning choice for business and leisure travelers alike.
 With a dedicated, welcoming team behind him, we asked hotel manager Filip Maksutović what sort of impact GuestJoy has had since going live in February 2019.

 Argo Hotel Belgrade had gone a long time without having a system to streamline guest communication.
 4 years ago, they used another very popular application.
 “But only for a short period of time.
 After around 3 months, we decided to stop using it”, said Filip.
 Argo Hotel then started using GuestJoy in February of 2019.
 Let’s look at what it’s done for them.